Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 which implies $2^z Q_1(z) = Q_2(z)$, where

-Like before, $Q_1(z)$ is not identically zero for large enough $z$.
+As before, $Q_1(z)$ is not identically zero for large enough $z$.
 The first term of $Q_1(z)$ gives a constant of $2$, the second term cannot give a constant since $0\not\in \Ex$, and the third term gives a constant of $-1$ if $2\in\Ex$.
-Thus, $Q_1(z)$ has a non-zero constant term and is hence zero only for finitely many $z$.
+Thus, $Q_1(z)$ has a non-zero constant term and hence, is zero only for finitely many $z$.
 Therefore, for infinitely many positive values of $z$, we have